 1. Leverage FBA’s Shipping Programs

-First of all, there are a couple special programs that are only available to Amazon FBA sellers.
-Take advantage of the following programs if they apply to your business.
+Once you’ve sourced a product, how do you ship it?
+There are a couple of programs that are only available to Amazon FBA sellers.
+Take advantage of the following programs to potentially avoid monthly storage fees:

 - Small and Light